RossDynamics/CMDS/README.md

 # Contributing

 Pull requests, bug reports, and feature suggestions are all welcome.
-CMDS is still in the early stages of development, so be aware that CMDS features and interfaces may change dramatically and without warning.
+CMDS is still in the early stages of development, so be aware that CMDS features may change dramatically and without warning.

 ## License